CALL US: 0203 745 6463

 The experiential learning concept 70:20:10 is beginning to gain traction as it is recognised for its effective ‘on-the-job’ training.
 70 per cent of learning comes through experience, 20 per cent from social learning and only 10 per cent through formal learning approaches such as one trainer in a classroom.

-The CPD Research Project estimates 13% of the UK’s workforce (5 million professionals) are required to undertake CPD training every year and this is forecast to grow dramatically due to more innovative ways to learn.
+The CPD Research Project estimates 13% of the UK’s workforce (5 million professionals) is required to undertake CPD training every year, and this is forecast to grow dramatically due to more innovative ways to learn.

-The growth of mobile learning and the 70:20:10 concept marry well have created the term ‘digital CPD’.
-This means structured learning in business has never been so highly regarded because everyone in the workforce, with a smart phone, can access training.
+The growth of mobile learning and the 70:20:10 concept marry well and have created the term ‘digital CPD’.
+This means structured learning in business has never been so highly regarded because everyone in the workforce with a smartphone can access training.

-Corporate organisations that realise ‘digital CPD’ is an opportunity to develop its workforce, will see a good return on investment and business growth.
+Corporate organisations that realise ‘digital CPD’ is an opportunity to develop their workforce will see a good return on investment and business growth.

-How does structure learning in business report relate to you?
+How does structure learning in business reports relate to you?